The Centers for Advanced Studies in the Humanities (GWZ)

 The board of directors and the three centers share an administrative staff that provides a wide range of support for the researchers.

-The elected Works Council represents the rights and interests of all employees towards the employer according to German law (Works Constitution Act).
+The Works Council, elected by the employees, represents the rights and interests of all employees towards the employer according to German law (Works Constitution Act).
 Representatives of the ZfL are Halina Hackert, Moritz Neuffer, Falko Schmieder and Matthias Schwartz.